 Re-Run of the Sunken Village of Singleton Thorpe

-The talk was so successful that the Rossall Beach Group has invited Wyre Archaeology back to do another talk.
-This time the photos and evidence will be shown on the big screen and hopefully there will also be lots of information from the guest speaker and the audience.
+The talk was so successful that the Rossall Beach Group asked Wyre Archaeology back to do another talk.
+This time photos and evidence accompanied lots of information from the guest speaker and the audience.
 Even at the end of a fascinating hour, the jury was still out about whether the Sunken Village of Singleton Thorpe really did exist!

 You’ll hear various descriptions of where the lost village of Singleton Thorpe is believed to be – all in the vague area of ‘Rossall’.

-Paul explained that they had gone out to the shore line directly in front of the seafront car parking area off Rossall Promenade at Cleveleys, known as Rossall Beach.
+He explained that they’d gone out to the shore line directly in front of the seafront car parking area off Rossall Promenade at Cleveleys, known as Rossall Beach.
 They’d found A frames and evidence of buildings submerged in the beach.

 What lies under the sand off Rossall Beach?